 - Click here to create an account.

-- After you login, you will be in your Committed Partner dashboard.
+- After you create an account, you will be redirected to your dashboard.
 Select “Commit My Support” from the list of options and complete the form.

 - You will also receive an email with your username, password, and link to your dashboard for future use.
 You can sign in using that email or you can click Login in the top menu.